n8n-io/n8n-docs/docs/hosting/scaling/concurrency-control.md

 - To monitor concurrency control, watch logs for executions being added to the queue and released.
 In a future version, n8n will show concurrency control in the UI.
 <!-- vale on -->

+When you enable concurrency control, you can view the number of active executions and the configured limit at the top of a project's or workflow's executions tab.

 ## Comparison to queue mode

 In queue mode, you can control how many jobs a worker may run concurrently using the [`--concurrency` flag](/hosting/scaling/queue-mode/#configure-worker-concurrency).